ministryofjustice/moj-frontend/docs/ethics/index.md

 title: Designing ethical services
 ---

-All teams designing and building MoJ digital services should be mindful of how their design may impact people and society.
+All teams designing and building MoJ digital services should be mindful of how their work may impact people and society.

 Use this guidance to make sure your team designs and develops responsibly.
 This will help reduce, mitigate or remove harm.